Saint Paul’s Retreats

 Below you can find information about all of the retreats offered throughout the year and how you can sign up when registration is available.

-If you have further questions about retreats feel free to email our retreat Intern, Will Puchner.
+If you have further questions about retreats feel free to email our Retreats Intern, Carlee Olsen.

 In order to truly retreat, one must leave their life behind in order to walk towards God.
 The men’s and women’s silent retreats are great opportunities for students to quiet their hearts and minds, retreat from the noise and distractions of our lives, and hear God’s voice.
 These retreats offer a chance for silence, stillness, and a rejuvenation of spirit.